 Sorry, friends: I apparently can’t stop myself from weighing in on Pantpocalypsalooza (term borrowed from someone cleverer than me), so if you can’t stand to hear any more about it, I’d stop reading now.
 Continue reading

 One of the things that has stood out to me in wading through the comments on The Great Pants Uproar (not a great use of one’s time, I must say, though that didn’t stop me) is the number of people who have expressed the sentiment, “if you don’t like the church, you should leave.”
 I want to think about this idea from a theological angle, specifically what it means in the context of religious pluralism.
 Continue reading

 An oft-made statement in discussions of gender equality in the church is something along the lines of, “I’ve never felt unequal.”
 (Or, if the speaker is male, “My wife/daughters/sisters have never felt unequal.”)
 Sometimes there’s a barb in it: “I’ve never felt unequal, so why do you?
 What’s wrong with your testimony?”
 But more often than not, I think it’s simply an honest account of a person’s experience, combined perhaps with a bafflement that other women have the concerns they do.
 Continue reading

 No, seriously.
 There are, at this very moment, a lot of people who are convinced that the end of the world is coming because of trousers.
 In church even!
 On ladies!
-The Mayans predicted this!

 When we started ZD nearly seven years ago, I don’t recall that we had much discussion about whether or not to use pseudonyms—I think we simply took it for granted that we would.
 Some of my co-bloggers spent some time coming up with creative names.
 Seraphine originally went by “S”, and I recall an extended email conversation about name ideas for her.
 In contrast, I was pretty boring; I decided to just use my middle name, of which I’ve always been rather fond.
 Continue reading

 What would a church designed by and for introverts look like?